franz-dalitz/ludus-cyclorum/README.md

 > **Dux**
 >
-> - Has the "abilities" of both sword and shield and can take regular shield stones that are inactive
+> - Has the "abilities" of both sword and shield and can bypass the defense of regular shield stones
 >
 > *Your most important stone, yet too strong not to fight, right?*

 ## 4. Variation and Exploration

-There are many things you can play around with and that I may explore whenever I feel like thinking about this game more, I'll simply list some here:
+There are many things you can play around with and that may be explored, e.g.:

-1. Some of the current symbol rules seem a little clunky, specifically aspects of the spear and rider.
+1. Are some of the current symbol rules a little clunky, specifically aspects of the spear and rider?
 2. As there are two different phases, maybe some rules could be different depending on the current phase.
 3. There could be more or less starting stones.
 4. There could be more, less and different kinds of stone symbols.
 5. Players could start by placing stones down in custom formations or choose from a set of existing ones.
 6. The board could have a different size, shape or orientation.
-7. One could use a physical marker placed on stnoes, instead of flipping them over.
+7. One could use a physical marker placed on stones, instead of flipping them over.
-8. Stone mechanics could be further explored or existing ones turned into global rules, like stones being able to block like the shield by going inactive.
+8. Stone mechanics could be further explored or existing ones turned into global rules, like all stones being able to block like the shield by going inactive.
-9. Tiles could have different "terrain" that affects stones placed on them, creating potential for different maps
+9. Tiles could have different "terrain" or "height" that affects stones placed on them, creating potential for different maps
-10. In general, exploration of more war game mechanics could be interesting, like having a list of stone symbols online (probably removing specific interactions like between spear and rider), players showing up with custom armies, then dropping them in custom formations at the start
+10. In general, exploration of more war game mechanics could be interesting, like having a list of stone symbols online (probably removing specific interactions like between spear and rider), players showing up with custom armies, etc.